-One of the architectural highlights of Armenian Street ever since the building was housing Tao Nan School since 1912, its classical facade has made it an Instagram must for many - especially since Singaporean buildings are increasingly slick and minimalistic to cater to more modern tastes.
+The Peranakan Museum has been one of the architectural highlights of Armenian Street since 1912, when it housed the Tao Nan School.
+Its classical facade makes it an Instagram must for many, especially since buildings in Singapore are increasingly slick and minimalistic to cater to more modern tastes.

 The original building of Tao Nan School was initially first refurbished as the Asian Civilisations Museum, which opened in 1997.
-In 2005, plans were made for the building to be redeveloped to house the world’s first Peranakan Museum.
+In 2005, plans were made for the building to be redeveloped to house the world’s first Peranakan museum.
 The Peranakan Museum officially opened in 2008.

-Since the Peranakan Museum was established at Armenian Street 10 years ago, we have actively presented exhibitions and programmes highlighting both the tangible and intangible cultural heritage for the local Peranakans.
+Since the Peranakan Museum was established on Armenian Street 10 years ago, we have actively presented exhibitions and programmes highlighting both the tangible and intangible cultural heritage of local Peranakans.

 Having celebrated the community’s rich culture for so many years in Singapore together with stakeholders along the street, and with the steadfast support of the Peranakan community, Armenian Street has become synonymous with Peranakan culture.

-Being located within the Bras Basah Bugis precinct, Singapore’s arts and heritage district, has also elevated the museum’s presence among residents and foreigners.
+Being located within the Bras Basah Bugis precinct — Singapore’s arts and heritage district — has also elevated the museum’s presence among residents and foreigners.
 Some key events of the BBB precinct include the Singapore Night Festival, which takes place annually over two weekends in August.

-Now, does the current architecture reflect the Peranakan culture of aesthetic and beauty?
+Does the current architecture reflect the Peranakan culture of aesthetic and beauty?

-The Former Tao Nan School which houses The Peranakan Museum was designed in the "Eclectic Classical" style.
-The fluted columns and the symmetry of the building are characteristic of Classical architecture while the balconies fronting the façade suggest a colonial or tropical style.
-The layout of the building is also based on Straits Settlements bungalows with rooms arranged around a common central hall and toilets and kitchens outside the principal building.
+The former Tao Nan School, which houses the Peranakan Museum, was designed in the Eclectic Classical style.
+The fluted columns and the symmetry of the building are characteristic of Classical architecture, while the balconies fronting the façade suggest a colonial or tropical style.
+The layout of the building is also based on Straits Settlements bungalows with rooms arranged around a common central hall, with toilets and kitchens outside the principal building.

 The building also exhibits various tropical adaptations, including the spacious verandas and large windows that allowed the building to be naturally ventilated before it became air-conditioned.

-It was gazetted a National Monument in 1998, and its façade has been conserved since.
+It was gazetted a national monument in 1998, and its façade has been conserved since.

-What is one significance you hope The Peranakan Museum stands for in Singapore, and the whole of Asia?
+What is one significance you hope the Peranakan Museum stands for in Singapore, and the whole of Asia?

-The Peranakan community forms one of Southeast Asia’s most colourful living cultures, with vibrant stories and legacies that have been passed down through generations of babas and nyonyas.
+The Peranakan community forms one of South East Asia’s most colourful living cultures, with vibrant stories and legacies that have been passed down through generations of babas and nyonyas.

 We hope to provide a stimulating and educational experience for all, while representing the living culture of the Peranakan community in the region.

-Finally, new marble flooring was laid on the first storey, appropriately designed light fixtures were added to the museum, plasterwork was restored and new doors and windows were also set in to complete the embellishment of the main building.
+Finally, new marble flooring was laid on the first storey, appropriately designed light fixtures were added to the museum, plasterwork was restored, and new doors and windows were also set in to complete the embellishment of the main building.